frugan-dev/acf-uppy/README.md

 ![Code Climate](https://img.shields.io/codeclimate/maintainability/frugan-dev/upload-field-with-uppy-for-acf)
 -->

+> [!IMPORTANT]
+> **🚧 Plugin Rework in Progress**
+> This plugin is currently undergoing a major rework to improve performance, security, and user experience.
+Please expect significant changes in upcoming versions.
+We recommend testing thoroughly in staging environments before updating to future releases.

 # Upload Field with Uppy for ACF (WordPress Plugin)

 __Upload Field with Uppy for ACF__ is a WordPress plugin that adds a new `Uppy` custom field to the list of fields of the [Advanced Custom Fields](https://www.advancedcustomfields.com) plugin.
 This custom field allows you to __upload files of all types and sizes__ using the [TUS protocol](https://tus.io) and the [Uppy JS uploader](https://uppy.io), overcoming the limitations of the default ACF `File` field.
 With __Upload Field with Uppy for ACF__, you no longer need to increase server-side INI parameters such as `upload_max_filesize`, `post_max_size`, `max_execution_time` and `memory_limit`.